kfuruie/InvestGame/README.md

 ---

+Design
+- Confer as team on the logged-in homepage design choices

+---

 HTML
 - [X] Link together NavBars so only one file has to be changed [Github Solution](https://stackoverflow.com/questions/31954089/how-can-i-reuse-a-navigation-bar-on-multiple-pages)
 - [ ] Make skeleton pages for the rest of the site